 |Year 11||8 lessons|

 Key Stage 3 covers both Year 7 and Year 8.
 During KS3 students will have 6 English lessons over a two-week period, during which they have the opportunity to complete a literacy-based lesson in our library.
-To reflect the linear examination courses in Key Stage 4, material is studied on an ongoing cycle with a focus placed on testing and re-testing to aid the development of long-term memory and mastery of both the skills and knowledge required.
+To reflect the linear examination courses in Key Stage 4, the material is studied on an ongoing cycle with a focus placed on testing and re-testing to aid the development of long-term memory and mastery of both the skills and knowledge required.
 This curriculum structure aims to: improve student retention of knowledge, build student confidence ahead of assessments and give a clear and consistent routine to lessons.
-Links are made between literature texts and language texts in order to support students in developing their understanding and being able to make connection within their learning.
+Links are made between literary texts and language texts in order to support students in developing their understanding and being able to make a connection within their learning.